Sir John Fenwick, 3rd Baronet: Jacobite conspirator

-Fenwick began to plot against the new King William, for which he underwent a short imprisonment in 1689 from May to October.
-Renewing his plots on his release, he publicly insulted Queen Mary in 1691, and it is practically certain that he was implicated in the schemes for assassinating William which came to light in 1695 and 1696.
-After the seizure of his fellow conspirators, Robert Charnock and others, he remained in hiding until the imprudent conduct of his friends in attempting to induce one of the witnesses against him to leave the country led to his arrest in June 1696.
+As such, it is practically certain that he was aware of the schemes for capturing or assassinating William which came to light in 1695 and 1696.
+After the seizure of his fellow Jacobite conspirators, Robert Charnock and others, Fenwick remained in hiding until the imprudent conduct of his friends in attempting to induce one of the witnesses against him to leave the country led to his arrest on 13 June 1696.